Fashion Law Fundamentals

 Intellectual Property Principles & Practice

-This session will delve into intellectual property principles and practices in fashion and retail, including the evolving challenges of protecting design, trademarks, and brand identity in a globalized marketplace.
-Topics range from the IP creation and enforcement of trade dress and copyright to the role of emerging technologies in combating counterfeits and managing IP portfolios.
+This session will delve into core intellectual property principles and practices in fashion and retail, including how brands protect design, trademarks, and brand identity in a globalized and increasingly digital marketplace rife with “dupes.”
+Topics range from the creation and enforcement of trade dress and copyright to the role of heritage in companies’ brand-building and enforcement initiatives.

 Fashion Law in Practice

-This session will feature a conversation with Anna Dalla Val, the Chief IP Counsel, Director of Brand Protection and External Affairs at Amazon — formerly Chief IP Counsel at Ralph Lauren.
-She’ll share career-building insights and a firsthand account of the day-to-day realities of practicing fashion law at the highest level, followed by a live Q&A.
+This standout session will feature a conversation with Lisa Keith, the EVP, General Counsel, and Corporate Secretary of Steven Madden, Ltd. She’ll share career-building insights, a firsthand account of the day-to-day realities of practicing fashion law at the highest level, and insight into the evolving dynamics of intellectual property in the fashion and footwear industries.

 Questions?

-If you have any questions about the program, please feel free to reach out to us at info@thefashionlaw.com.
+If you have any questions about the program or to inquire about scholarship opportunies, please feel free to reach out to us at info@thefashionlaw.com.

 This program is subject to TFL’s terms which can be found here.